Mini Chocolate Cherry Cakes with Cherry Filling

 These little 4 inch chocolate cakes are super moist and delicious!
 Best of all, they look fancy but are so easy to make.

 This recipe makes two 4 inch cakes from one box of Chocolate Sprinkle/Chocolate Cacao Nib Donut Mix.
-Each cake serves two to three people so you can expect to get 4-6 servings per box.

 If you were hosting a party and wanted to plate a cake for each guest, expect that there will be leftovers.
 These are very rich little cakes.

 You could also make these as cupcakes (makes 7-8), just without the cherry filling (unless you used a Bismarck Tip 230 to insert the filling).

 Bake time: 25-28 minutes (when baked at 5400 ft)

 - Two 4 inch cake pans (4 x 2 inch in diameter such as Fat Daddio)

 - A baking sheet (AKA a cookie sheet)

 - Cherries in syrup (I like Tillen Farms Bada Bing or Maraschino - they are all natural!)